Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Background and Related Work

-\paragraph{Spacetime attention in video transformers.} With the advances of Vision Transformer \cite{dosovitskiy2020image} as a new way to extract image embeddings, many `spatial-temporal transformer' architectures are developed in the video domain \cite{arnab2021vivit,liu2021video,bertasius2021space}.
-Such works provided interesting explorations on how to organize spatial attention and temporal attention with coupled attention blocks \cite{bertasius2021space} or factorized attention blocks \cite{arnab2021vivit}, and how to create better tokens for videos with tubelet tokenizations \cite{arnab2021vivit}.
-However, as image patches do not possess the channel-specific dynamics that we are interested in, processing videos with spacetime attention presents a very different problem.
+\paragraph{Spacetime attention in video transformers.} With the advances of the Vision Transformer \cite{dosovitskiy2020image} as a new way to extract image embeddings, many `spatial-temporal transformer' architectures have been developed in the video domain \cite{arnab2021vivit,liu2021video,bertasius2021space}.
+These works explore and propose interesting solutions for how to organize spatial attention and temporal attention with either coupled (series) \cite{bertasius2021space} and factorized (parallel) attention blocks \cite{arnab2021vivit}, as well as how to create better tokens for videos by creating three-dimensional spatio-temporal `tubes' as the tubelet tokenizations \cite{arnab2021vivit}.
+However, these methods leverage inductive biases that are specific to images and videos, and do not handle the potentially separable channels that we are interested in.